Localizable invariants of combinatorial manifolds and Euler characteristic: How the value of a simple local formula changes under bistellar moves

-In this section, we introduce some special type of $PL$ $n$-disks in each dimension $n\geq 2$ and use them to figure out how a local formula $\psi$ changes its value under bistellar moves if $\psi$ depends only on the $\mathbf{f}$-vector of a link. .2cm
+In this section, we first introduce a special type of PL $n$-disk in each dimension $n\geq 2$, and then use it to show how the value of a simple local formula of a localizable invariant changes under bistellar moves. .2cm